 dd if=RAW_image.img of=/dev/vdb bs=16M oflag=direct

 Afterwards, you can shut down the server and remove the old primary disk.
-Go to your UpCloud control panel and the Storage tab at your server settings.
+Go to your UpCloud control panel and the Storage tab in your server settings.
 Once the server is in the stopped state, click the eject icon on the primary storage device to remove it.
 The second disk, where you just transferred the system image, will then be automatically set as the new primary device.
 In the same menu, you should also choose the disk controller.

 VirtIO controller provides the best performance, but if you have issues starting the server, try IDE as it has better compatibility with different operating systems.